yarusophialiu/yarusophialiu.github.io/index.md

 Cupidatat ea do et in excepteur in.
 Ad nostrud ut est esse eu duis ea sunt eiusmod.
 Aliquip tempor veniam sint elit fugiat.
 Velit incididunt laboris amet incididunt labore dolore irure velit excepteur commodo deserunt laborum.
 Consectetur eu fugiat veniam veniam Lorem labore magna eiusmod.
 Ea occaecat reprehenderit pariatur consectetur minim labore ut aliquip.
  -->
-"Aren't the pleasures of the affections greater than the pleasure of senses?
+"Aren't the pleasures of the affections greater than the pleasures of the senses?
 And aren't the pleasures of the intellect greater than the pleasures of the affections?"